imixs/imixs-workflow/src/site/markdown/engine/luceneservice.md

 ### splitOnWhitespace
 Whether query text should be split on whitespace prior to analysis.
 Default is true.
 For example _cat dog_ will be treated as _cat AND dog_

 ## How to Initialize the Lucene Index

 The lucene index is automatically written into the Index Directory by the Imixs-Workflow engine.
-However, it some cases it can be necessary to create or update the lucene index manually.
+However, it is also possible to rebuild the lucene index manually.
 For example, this can be the case after a Database restore.
+To force a rebuild of the index it is sufficient to delete the Index Directory and restart the application.
+The Imixs-Workflow engine will recognize the missing index and start an [AdminP Job](adminp.html) called "REBUILD_LUCENE_INDEX" immediately.

+### Configuration of the REBUILD_LUCENE_INDEX-Job

+The _REBUILD_LUCENE_INDEX Job_ can be configured by the following imixs.properties settings:

+ * lucene.rebuild.block_size - defines the internal block size of documents be read in one block by the indexer job.
+The default value is 500.
+It can be reduced in case the VM heap size is to small.

+ * lucene.rebuild.time_out - defines the internal time out in seconds after the AdminP job will be suspended form 60 seconds.
+The defautl time out is set to 120 seconds.
+It can be reduced in case the VM heap size is to small.

 ### Initialize the Index with the Imixs-Admin Client
 The [Imixs-Admin Client](../administration.html) provides a web interface to build a new index.